 On weekdays and Sundays, those interested in offering food but unable to do so in person may have their offering delivered via UberEats to the Southworth monastic residence the morning of any time from 9 – 9:30 am or the day before any time from 7 – 7:30 pm, in which case the residence stewards will receive the delivery and offer it the next morning.
 To do so:

-1. If possible, note your name and delivery time down on the Meal Offering Calendar for the day you hope to offer.
+- Note your name and delivery time down on the Meal Offering Calendar for the day you hope to offer.
+Notify friendsofclearmountain@gmail.com, the day before if possible, with the prospective delivery time and your phone number to allow for any necessary coordination.
 Multiple people may offer on the same day.

 Deliver via UberEats to: